 To remove a graph, click the red X in the top-right corner of the graph.
 The page reloads and the selected graph is removed.

 The Current Problem MySQL Instances and Current Problem MySQL Hosts list the top 5 MySQL Instances and Hosts respectively, based on whether they have open events with a current status of either Emergency or Critical.

 The results are sorted by the total time that each event has been within these statuses, by Emergency descending, and then Critical descending.
 This means that the MySQL Instances, or Hosts, that have had Emergency, then Critical events open for the longest will float to the top of the list.

-This is extremely useful in environments that are monitoring many MySQL Instances, as it allows you to focus in to which MySQL Instances or Hosts to tackle next, by telling you those that have the most problems against them.
+This is extremely useful in environments that are monitoring many MySQL Instances, as it enables you to focus in to which MySQL Instances or Hosts to tackle next, by telling you those that have the most problems against them.

-The Emergency & Critical Events panel lists a stream of the currently open events with an Emergency or Critical status.
+The Current Emergency & Critical Events panel lists a stream of the currently open events with an Emergency or Critical status.
 These are listed separately to the Current Problem MySQL Instances or Current Problem Hosts panels, as these might not show all assets within an environment that is monitoring five or more of either asset type.